theislab/moscot/docs/references.rst

         An :term:`OT` problem matches distributions, e.g. set of cells.
 The distribution is defined by the location of a cell, e.g. in gene expression space, and the weight assigned to one cell.
 These weights are refered to as `marginals`.

     Sinkhorn
-        The Sinkhorn algorithm (:cite:`cuturi:2013`) is used for solving a :term:`linear problem`, and is also used in inner iterations for solving :term:`Gromov-Wasserstein` and :term:`fused Gromov-Wasserstein` problems.
+        The Sinkhorn algorithm (:cite:`cuturi:2013`) is used for solving a :term:`linear problem`, and is also used in inner iterations for solving a :term:`quadratic problem`.

     low-rank
-        If the OT problem is solved with a low-rank solver (:term:`low-rank OT`), the transport matrix is the product of several matrices with low rank (i.e. lower than the number of data points in the source distribution and the target distribution), and hence the transport matrix is low-rank.
+        If the OT problem is solved with a low-rank solver (:term:`low-rank OT`), the :term:`transport matrix`` is the product of several matrices with low rank (i.e. lower than the number of data points in the source distribution and the target distribution), and hence the transport matrix is low-rank.

     transport matrix
         The output of a discrete :term:`OT` problem indicating how much mass from data point `i` in row `i` is transported to data point `j` in column `j`.